Finite-time scaling for epidemic processes with power-law superspreading events: Introduction

-In some other instances, superspreading has been associated to the so-called 20/80 rule \cite{Galvani_May}, in which the top 20\% of most infective individuals are the direct cause of a very large percentage of direct transmission (let us say, 80\%).
+In other instances, superspreading has been associated to the 20/80 rule \cite{Galvani_May}, in which the top 20\% of most infective individuals are the direct cause of a very large percentage of direct transmission (e.g., 80\%).
 But note that the fulfilment of the 20/80 rule, providing a single pair of numbers, is not sufficient to characterize a probability distribution.
-In concrete, although for precise values of its parameters the negative binomial distribution fulfils the rule, other distributions may be tuned to fulfil the rule as well (for instance, the power law and power-law tailed distributions \cite{Newman_05}).
+In concrete, although for precise values of its parameters the negative binomial distribution fulfils the rule, other distributions may be tuned to fulfil the rule as well (for instance, the power law \cite{Newman_05}).
 In summary, the common approaches to superspreading identify it with a distribution of secondary cases that has a large variance \cite{Hill_epidemics} (or at least larger than that of a Poisson distribution).

-{Recent empirical observations of SARS-CoV and SARS-CoV-2 transmission show that the superspreading phenomenon makes the tail of the distribution of secondary cases in these diseases incompatible with an exponential tail (which characterizes the negative binomial as well as many other common distributions).
-Instead, the decay is consistent with a power-law tailed distribution \cite{Wong_superspreading} with exponent $\gamma$ in between 2 and 3} \cite{footnote_carles1,poisson_mixture}.
-A fundamental difference between a negative binomial and a power-law-tailed distribution with such an exponent is that the latter cannot be characterized by its variance, which turns out to diverge.
-In this context, the mean of the distribution, $R_0$, is of limited applicability, as a standard error cannot be associated to it.
-In other words, variability (as defined by the standard error) becomes infinite, {making the value of $R_0$ difficult to constrain empirically and making extremal superspreading events probable occurrences}.
-In an abuse of language, we will refer to ``power-law superspreading'' when dealing with power laws or power-law tails with exponent in the particular range $2<\gamma<3$.
+{Recent empirical observations of SARS-CoV and SARS-CoV-2 transmission show that superspreading makes the tail of the distribution of secondary cases in these diseases incompatible with an exponential tail (which characterizes the negative binomial).
+Instead, the decay is consistent with a power-law tail \cite{Wong_superspreading} {with an exponent $\gamma$ in between 2 and 3 for the probability mass function $p_k$}} \cite{footnote_carles1,poisson_mixture,footnote_carles3}.
+A fundamental difference between both types of distributions is that power-law-tailed distributions (with such a value of $\gamma$) cannot be characterized by their variance, which diverges.
+In this context, the mean, $R_0$, is of limited applicability, as a standard error cannot be associated to it and variability becomes infinite, {making the value of $R_0$ difficult to constrain empirically and making extremal superspreading events probable occurrences}.
+In an abuse of language, we will refer to ``power-law superspreading'' when dealing with power-law tails with exponent in the range $2<\gamma<3$.
+Although the empirical evidence supporting {power-law superspreading} could be weak, we can speculate that the power-law scenario makes sense in the light of both our knowledge of human social behavior and the airborne transmission of COVID-19 \cite{Jimenez_lancet} {(airborne transmission can skyrocket the number of secondary cases in poorly ventilated indoor spaces)}.